emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 ## 4. Assignment

-Create a test message for an onramp or offramp flow within your (Academy) project based on an eMagiz definition and create a test message for an onramp or offramp flow within your (Academy) project based on an example message.
+Create a test message for a flow within your (Academy) project based on an eMagiz definition and create a test message for a flow within your (Academy) project based on an example message.

 ## 5. Key takeaways

-To create test messages you can use for unit testing in eMagiz we provide you with four options:
+- To create test messages you can use for flow testing in eMagiz we provide you with four options:
 	- Create a message from scratch
 	- Create a message based on an example message
 	- Create message based on eMagiz definition
 	- Create a message based on an external definition

-By choosing one of these options as your starting point you can easily create a test message.
+- By choosing one of these options as your starting point you can easily create a test message.

 ##### Solution

 ## 6. Suggested additional readings

-If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions and read the user guide on unit testing which you can find in the documentation portal.
+If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions.

 ## 7. Silent demonstration video

-This video demonstrates how you could have handled the assignment and gives you some context on what you have just learned.

-<iframe width="1280" height="720" src="../../vid/microlearning/crashcourse-platform-create-creating-test-messages.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+This part is currently under construction to reflect the latest changes.

 </div>
 </main>